Visit a Colleague's Class

-Many faculty members have asked the DCAL directors to form an informal mentoring network around teaching and learning at Dartmouth.
-DCAL will get this network started by setting up a system for visiting colleagues' classes: not for evaluation purposes, but for sharing and learning from each other.
-We’d like to open windows into our courses and classrooms by making visiting simple and inspiring.
+Many faculty members have expressed interest in an informal mentoring network around teaching and learning at Dartmouth.
+To address this need, DCAL offers a process and framework of support for visiting colleagues' classes.
+These class visits are not for evaluation purposes, but for sharing and learning from one another while building community around teaching.
+DCAL's aim is to help open windows into our courses and classrooms by making visiting simple and inspiring.

-To ensure that classroom observations are useful and enjoyable for both the observers and instructors we recommend the following.
+To ensure that classroom visits are useful and enjoyable for both observers and instructors, we recommend the following.

 Before the Classroom Visit

-- Meet or exchange email before the classroom visit takes place to discuss a focus for the classroom visit (e.g., focus on lecturing style or use of small groups in class) and share information.
+- Meet or exchange email before the visit takes place to discuss a focus for the observation (e.g., focus on lecturing style or use of small groups in class).

-- Instructors should give the observer access to their Blackboard site, website or syllabus and other supporting material that might be useful prior to the visit.
+- Give the observer access to the course Canvas site or syllabus and other supporting material that might be useful prior to the visit.

-- In cases where an instructor has posted recordings of their class meetings (audio, video or Camtasia capture) the visitor may listen to/watch the recording of the class meeting just previous to the visit.
+- In cases where an instructor has posted recordings of previous class meetings, the observer may listen to/watch the recording of the class meeting just prior to the visit.

 After the Classroom Visit

-The following forms may or may not be useful to you; they are meant simply to provide some ideas.
-They tend to focus more on evaluation than we think is necessary.
-Remember, our principle goal in supporting class visits is simply to open windows on each other's practice, not to evaluate each other in any formal way.
-This should be fun and eye-opening, not a chore.
+The following forms may or may not be useful to you.
+They tend to focus more on evaluation than we think is necessary to achieve our aim of simply opening windows onto each other's teaching practice.
+This should be fun and eye-opening, and not a chore.

 Center for Teaching and Learning (CTL) at the University of Minnesota.